askfiy/nvim/README.md

 You can configure pylint diagnostics in [pylint.conf](./lint/pylint.conf).

 If you don't want to use pylint or any other lint, you should disable the nvim-lint plugin. set in [plugins.lua](./lua/core/plugins.lua) .

+## upload picture

+For markdown users, it is very common to upload images to a certain image bed.

+With the [askfiy/nvim-picgo](https://github.com/askfiy/nvim-picgo) plugin, you can upload images to various image beds.

+For specific usage, please refer to its documentation.

+The shortcut keys here are `<leader>uc` and `<leader>up`

 ## enable copilot